-We are looking for a detail-oriented and skilled programmer who can manage and assist the software systems infrastructure for our company.
-The duties will include developing systems, analyzing and troubleshooting issues, increasing effectiveness of our organization, and maintaining optimal performance of our software.
-Your programming performance will help our organization in efficiency, customer satisfaction, and production.
+We are looking for a detail-oriented and skilled programmer who can manage and assist our company’s software systems infrastructure.
+The duties will include developing systems, analyzing and troubleshooting issues, increasing our organization’s effectiveness, and maintaining our software’s optimal performance.
+In addition, your programming performance will help our organization in efficiency, customer satisfaction, and production.

-The top qualities we’re looking for include excellent coding skills, attention to detail, time management skills, ability to focus and deliver within a given time frame, and great communication.
+The top qualities we’re looking for include excellent coding skills, attention to detail, time management skills, ability to focus, deliver within a given time frame, and excellent communication.

 "The best recruiting platform on the market!
 VIVAHR allowed us to create a dashboard and applicant experience like no other!!"